sagemath/sage-archive-2023-02-01/src/doc/en/prep/Quickstarts/Statistics-and-Distributions.rst

 (There is also yet another Python interface to R called the `rpy2
 <http://rpy.sourceforge.net/rpy2.html>`_ interface, but we do not currently
 recommend its use with Sage.)

-There are a number of `other <http://tutorial.sagenb.org/home/pub/4/>`_ worksheets where `people <http://www.sagenb.org/home/pub/2270/>`_ have discussed where have discussed integrating Sage and R more, and it's a great place to get involved, as R has many introductory textbooks in statistics available.